zzxwill/odps/intl.en-US/Tools and Downloads/MaxCompute Studio/Configure options/Configure MaxCompute Studio.md

 1. Select the account to be deleted in the Account list.
 2. Click the pencil icon.
 3. In the displayed Edit Account window, modify the account information.
 The content is similar to that in the preceding section Add  Account.

+View the opening and connection of MaxCompute Region, see[Endpoints and Data Centers](../../../../reseller.en-US/Prepare/Endpoints and Data Centers.md#).